Joel Anderson, Interesting World Coins

 Item PM-SS-SET2 SOUTH SUDAN 10 & 20 POUND NOTES 2016-17 P12 & 13 UNC. $4.00

 Civil War broke out in Sudan in April 2023 between the paramilitary Rapid Support Forces (RSF) and the Sudanese Armed Forces (SAF).
 The RSF was created by former president and military strongman Omar al-Bashir in 2013 to crush uprisings in Darfur and elsewhere.
 In 2017 it was al-Bashir made it an "independent security force".
 In 2019 the Sudanese Armed Forces joined with the RSF to overthrow al-Bashir and set up a transitional civilian government.
 In October 2021 SAF and RSF then overthrew the civilian government.
 Unable to come to an agreement on power sharing, a civil war broke out between the two armed forces, forcing thousands of civilians to flee for their lives.
 This 2017 10 Pound note of Sudan pictures a baobab (Tabaldia) tree, mountains and a camel.
 The back features the Presidential Palace, which was damaged during the current civil war.
 The note includes a watermark, holographic stripe and a security thread.
 It is 155x69mm.
 The 2006 10 Piastres coin depicts one of the famous Meroe Pyramids.
 The pyramids date from between 720BC and 350AD.
 The copper-nickel coin is 20.4mm.
-The bi-metallic 2006 20 Piastres features an Ankole Bill.
-The coin is 22.2mm.
-Both coins were struck at the Khartoum mint for only a single year.
+It was struck at the Khartoum mint for only a single year.

 Item PM-SD-10PND SUDAN 10 POUNDS NOTE 2017 P73 UNC. $3.00